 Aligning payment frequency with an employer’s payroll schedule (whether it’s weekly or biweekly) may help with budgeting and ensuring money is in the right bank account when your payment is due.
 If you’re making weekly or biweekly payments, it’s critical that you cover at least the required amount due by your scheduled due date to avoid any penalties.

 If that seems like a lot of extra work and worry, autopay (also called direct debit) might be a solution to staying on top of payments.
 The U.S. Department of Education does not charge prepayment penalties on federal student loans, and federal law prohibits prepayment penalties on private student loans.

 Whether you have federal or private student debt, paying off your education loans sooner rather than later can minimize your total interest costs without penalty.

 For those who aren’t quite ready to move into an accelerated payment plan, there are alternative methods that can help with getting ahead of student debt.
 To try a test run, you could divide your current monthly payment by 12 and add that amount to each payment whenever possible.
 For example, a $400 monthly payment would be about $33 extra a month.
 But when times are tight, you could send the regular amount.

 Another approach might be to put lump sums of extra money toward loan payments spontaneously but whenever possible.
 (If you get a tax refund, for instance, or receive a bonus at work.)

-If you have a stable income and a solid credit history, you might want to look at combining all your student loans into a new loan with one manageable payment by refinancing with a private lender.
+If you have a stable income and solid credit, you might want to look at combining all of your student loans into a new loan with one manageable payment by refinancing with a private lender.

 Pros and Cons of Student Loan Refinancing